dolphinsmalltalk/Dolphin/README.md

 * Load the DolphinVM solution into Visual Studio.
 Choose the **Release** profile (**Debug** will compile but will run slowly) and then _Build Solution_.
 A bunch of DLLs and `Dolphin7.exe` will have been copied to the `\Dolphin` root folder.

-## Building the Dolphin 7 Product Images
+## Building the Dolphin 7 Product Image

-Follow these instructions to create the product images and launch Dolphin Smalltalk for the first time.
+Follow these instructions to create the product image and launch Dolphin Smalltalk for the first time.

 * First clone the Dolphin repository (this one) into a suitable working directory on your machine, let's call it `\Dolphin`.
 Any version of Windows from Vista onwards should be suitable but most validation has been done under Windows 10.